kelvinwop/spotnana/README.md

 Frontend URL: `http://localhost:5173`

+### Local routes

+- `/` → chat workspace
+- `/chat` → chat workspace
+- `/home` → landing page

 ## Guest mode vs account mode

 ### Guest mode

-- Works immediately after backend is configured and the user adds their own API key in settings
+- Works after the backend is running and the user adds their own API key in settings
 - Does **not** require MongoDB to be reachable for the UI to load
 - Persists chat history in the frontend persistence boundary
-- Supports the “start chatting instantly” assessment requirement

 ### Account mode